 Skin Barrier and Acne

-In the case of acne, a disrupted skin barrier and imbalanced microbiome leaves the skin exposed to further bacteria-driven breakouts and skin inflammation.
-I’ve seen acne clients stuck in a cycle of using harsh and drying products for the skin, believing they will cleanse acne away by drying it up.
-This perpetuates inflammation and quite the opposite approach is needed when working with acne.
+With acne, disrupted skin barriers and imbalanced microbiome leaves skin exposed to further bacteria-driven breakouts and skin inflammation.
+I’ve seen acne clients stuck in cycles of using harsh, drying products for skin.
+This imbalances the barrier, perpetuates inflammation and quite the opposite approach is needed when working with acne.

 How to Repair a Damaged Skin Barrier

-Cleansing products that strip our skin barrier, disrupt cell cycles and and create an alkaline surface, such as bar soaps, gels, foams, overly astringent ingredients and other heavy sudsing products will damage your skin barrier.
+Cleansing products that strip the skin barrier, disrupt cell cycle and create an alkaline surface damage your skin barrier.
+These products include bar soaps, gels, foams, overly astringent ingredients and other heavy sudsing or drying products.

 Ditch the cleansers that leave skin feeling dry or tight after use.
 The same goes for improper use of active products that over stimulate the skin.
-Incorrect use of active products will sensitize the skin, weaken the skin barrier and perpetuate the cycle of breakouts, acne, and skin inflammations.
+Incorrect use of active products sensitize the skin, weaken the barrier, and perpetuate the cycle of breakouts, acne, and skin inflammations.

 Eliminating harsh products and adjusting to a nourishing cleansing process will immediately begin to restore and repair a damaged skin barrier.
 Time and time again, I’ve watched clients skin transform and clean up chronic skin conditions just by adjusting their cleansing process.